IvanKorne/IvanKorne/README.md

 I believe that learning is a lifelong journey, and I approach it with enthusiasm and a growth mindset.
 I love working in teams and am open to any challenge.

-Currently, I am studying Electrical Engineering at the University of Waterloo, where I am exposed to incredible learning opportunites and the best teaching in Canada.
+Currently, I am studying Computer Engineering at the University of Waterloo, where I am exposed to incredible learning opportunites and the best teaching in Canada.

 I would love to be able to utilize my skills, but what is most important to me is being exposed to an environment where I can learn essential skills for my future goals.